rojo-rbx/rbx-dom/docs/xml.md

 ## External

 This element is a legacy feature and currently does nothing.
-Roblox Studio encodes two of these tags when producing files, but they are optional and unused.
+Roblox Studio encodes two of these elements when writing files, but their presence is OPTIONAL.
 When present, they MUST be under the `roblox` element.

 There are no attributes required for this element.